Stakeholder identification in Project Management

 • Who is the end user of the product?

 • Who are the shareholders?

-- Who are affected directly and/or indirectly by the project?
+- Who is affected directly and/or indirectly by the project?

 Brainstorming helps the project team members to be aware of the potential project stakeholders.
-Organizing a set of brainstorming sessions will be helpful for stakeholder identification and classification.
+Organizing a set of brainstorming sessions will be helpful for stakeholder identification , analysis and classification.

 It is not possible to communicate with all the project’s stakeholders.
 By communicating with highly influential stakeholders and experts you can gain a lot of information about the stakeholders.

 Stakeholder register is an important project document which includes the information related to the project’s stakeholders.
 Stakeholder register is created together with the identification of stakeholders.
 Typically a stakeholder register may include below information;

 In a project, all the stakeholders do not have the same effect or influence and they are not affected in the same way.
 In addition to that, all the stakeholders do not have the same benefit from the project.
 Stakeholders should be identified in the early phases of the projects and managed throughout the project life cycle .